-- ☐ Check that the Bluetooth function of the device you want to communicate with is on.
-See the other device's manual for more information. - If the device you want to communicate with is already communicating with another Bluetooth device, it may not be found or it may not be able to communicate with your computer. - ☐ To allow other Bluetooth devices to communicate with your computer, follow these steps: - 1 Click Start and Devices and Printers. - 2 Right-click the Bluetooth device icon and click Bluetooth settings.
+- □ Check that the Bluetooth function of the device you want to communicate with is on.
+See the other device's manual for more information. - □ If the device you want to communicate with is already communicating with another Bluetooth device, it may not be found or it may not be able to communicate with your computer. - □ To allow other Bluetooth devices to communicate with your computer, follow these steps: - 1 Click Start and Devices and Printers. - 2 Right-click the Bluetooth device icon and click Bluetooth settings. - 3 Click the Options tab and select the Allow Bluetooth devices to find this computer check box.